belgianguy/Aura.View/index.md

 Alternatively, we can add the `Aura.Di/src` and `Aura.View/src` directories to an autoloader, and instantiate manually:

     <?php
-    use Aura\Di\Container;
-    use Aura\Di\Forge;
-    use Aura\Di\Config;
     use Aura\View\Template;
     use Aura\View\Finder;
+    use Aura\View\HelperLocator;
-    $template = new Template(
+    $template = new Template(new Finder, new HelperLocator);
-        // a helper container
-        new Container(new Forge(new Config)),
-        // a template finder
-        new Finder
-    );

-(Note that if we instantiate manually, we will need to configure the `Container` manually to add helper services.
+(Note that if we instantiate manually, we will need to configure the `HelperLocator` manually to add helper services.
 See the "Helpers" section near the end of this page for more information.)

 Assigning Data